js/JKSMoviePlayerController/README.md

 Things to do
 ----

-* TODO A nicer playback controller view, with rewind/fast-forward and volume controls.
-Should probably look even more like the one on Quicktime X so users will recognize it quicker
 * TODO Hook up the controls in the controller view to the responder chain
 * TODO Build it as a `.framework`